szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1671:** Make The Eyes of Truth add a bonus to Detect illusions and Find Traps

 I decided to take the name of item more seriously.
-And let's face it, this items it always an automatic selling.
+And let's face it, this item is always an automatic sell.
 In this state at least it has some use for Fighter/Thieves or Cleric/Thieves.

 **Component 1672:** Make Stalker Gauntlets also benefit Bounty Hunters and Shadowdancers